AngusFu/webpack4-cdn-plugin/README.md

 - <del>For now, please set `optimization.minimize` to `false` (do NOT use UglifyJS plugin either).</del>(Update: it's alright to be `true` since v1.1.0)

+- files in CSS is not supported yet

 ## Install